medipass/react-network/README.md

 Why?
 ----

 Because the next billion users of the internet will have a decent device but a spotty connection.
-Having a component to help you declarative deal with that is super fantastic.
+Having a component to help you declaratively deal with that is super fantastic.

 Installation
 ------------